Michel Bakhoum: Awards

 Prof. Michel Bakhoum died on 21 April 1981.
 The next day, the daily Egyptian newspaper Al-Ahram published a front page news article about him, citing that he had died, and summarized his main works.
 Al-Ahram is the main newspaper in Egypt, established in 1876, with about one million copies printed daily.
 News in the first page of Al-Ahram about people who have died, is only kept for the most notable in Egypt.
 In addition, a street in the Dokki District (in Giza - Greater Cairo) where he lived was named after him, Dr. Michel Bakhoum Street.
 This is considered an honor bestowed to very few people in Egypt.
-An article about Prof. Dr. Eng.
-Michel Bakhoum appears in the "Dictionary of Distinguished Egyptians in the 20th Century" published by the Middle East News Agency in 1998.
-Also, an article in the Book entitled " History of the Coptic Church, Volume 8: 20th Century".
+An article about Bakhoum appears in both the "Dictionary of Distinguished Egyptians in the 20th Century" published by the Middle East News Agency in 1998 and the "History of the Coptic Church, Volume 8: 20th Century".